-Both the X100F and the XP140 are recent models that are part of the current product line-up.
-The X100F replaced the earlier Fujifilm X100T, while the XP140 followed on from the Fujifilm XP130.
+The XP140 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the X100F has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X100F and the Fujifilm XP140?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger pixels means good image quality even under poor lighting.